edheltzel/flightdeck-esbuild/README.md

 - `./_flightdeck/transforms.js`
 - `./_flightdeck/workflow.js` - this file controls the development server provided by Eleventy.

+Flightdeck comes with an image transforms file `images.js` that watches for changes to images in the `./src/assets/images` directory.
+When an image is added, removed, or changed, the image is optimized and copied to the `./dist/assets/images` directory.
+This is done using the [Eleventy Image Plugin](https://www.11ty.dev/docs/plugins/image/).
+This feature does add a little overhead to the build process, but it is worth it, if you don't have a large number of images.
+If you would rather not include this feature just set `useImageTransform` to false in `.eleventy.js`

 All Eleventy configuration options are available, see the [Eleventy Docs](https://www.11ty.dev/docs/config/) for more information.